 Investments in ethical funds are selected on the basis of positive criteria (inclusive principle) and negative (exclusive principle).
-Positive criteria are applied in order to detect the presence of ethical characteristics in the companies and entities that are under analysis; negative selection criteria instead detect the areas of activity which are considered in contrast to the ethical principles declared by the funds.
+Positive criteria are applied in order to detect the presence of ethical characteristics in the companies and entities that are under analysis; negative selection criteria instead detect the areas of activity which are considered in contrast to the principles declared by the funds.
 At the same time the "best in class" principle is used, which allows positive and negative selection criteria to be used together, with the aim of singling out companies which, within certain risky markets (e.g. oil sector) stand out in any case thanks to merits earned on social and environmental topics.
-In 2016 the ethical system was provided with new benchmarks provided by MSCI, one of the most important companies worldwide for the ESG (Environmental, Social, Governance) research.
+In 2016 the ethical system was provided with benchmarks SRI provided by MSCI, one of the most important companies worldwide for the ESG (Environmental, Social, Governance) research.
 An additional research service focused on environmental, social and governance (ESG) topics was also implemented by MSCI ESG.

 The application of the ESG criteria resulted in the variation of the investment universe, with inclusions and exclusions of various issuers in the investment portfolios.
 Among the main reasons for stock inclusion we generally consider: greenhouse gas reduction programs, biodiversity, clean tech, suppliers involvement and protection of minorities in the workforce.
 Exclusions are mainly triggered by the involvement in arms, antitrust violations, accounting frauds and discrimination in granting credit.

 In order to guarantee that the management choices respond to the above-mentioned ethical principles, Eurizon has set up a Sustainability Committee, which is independent and autonomous with respect to SGR, composed ofprofessional persons of heterogeneous extraction, with significant experience in various sectors of social responsibility concerning the management of products (bioethics, alternative energy, corporate governance, law, medicine, environment, equal opportunity).
 Only one member of the Committee represents SGR.